mui/material-ui/docs/data/joy/components/circular-progress/circular-progress.md

 The circular progress component comes with three sizes out of the box: `sm`, `md` (the default), and `lg`.

 {{"demo": "CircularProgressSizes.js"}}

+### Children

+The circular progress component places the provided children in the center by default.

+{{"demo": "CircularProgressChildren.js"}}